nsg-ethz/p4-learning/exercises/04-L2_Learning/thrift/README.md

 For this exercise the files we provide you are:

-  * `p4app_cpu.json` and `p4app_digest.json`: two p4 utils configuration files.
-They define the same star topology used in previous exercises.
+- `p4app_cpu.json` and `p4app_digest.json`: two p4 utils configuration files.
+They define the same star topology used in previous exercises. `p4app_cpu.json` has an extra option enabled, `cpu_port` which tells P4 utils to add an extra port to connect with the controller.
-  `p4app_cpu.json` has an extra option enabled, `cpu_port` which tells P4 utils to add an extra port to connect with the controller.
+- `network_cpu.py` and `network_digest.py`: *P4-Utils* topology initilization scripts that can be used instead of the JSON configuration files to run the network.

-  *  `p4src/l2_learning_copy_to_cpu.p4` and `p4src/l2_learning_digest.p4`: p4 program skeletons.
+- `p4src/l2_learning_copy_to_cpu.p4` and `p4src/l2_learning_digest.p4`: p4 program skeletons.
 Each skeleton will be used for one version of the solution.

-  * `l2_learning_controller.py`: since there is not much documentation on how to write controllers with P4 utils, we provide you some useful skeleton that you just have to fill with the l2 algorithm.
+- `l2_learning_controller.py`: since there is not much documentation on how to write controllers with P4 utils, we provide you some useful skeleton that you just have to fill with the l2 algorithm.

 #### Notes about p4app.json